 This could either be a sophisticated campaign, such as the SolarWinds attack, or something more simple.
 For instance, attackers may compromise software or a device at the stage of its design.
-As in the case with cell phones, when a manufacturer sold devices programmed to make encrypted records of call histories, phone details, and contact information and transmit that data to a foreign server periodically.
+As it may occur with cell phones when a manufacturer sells devices programmed to make encrypted records of call histories, phone details, and contact information and transmit that data to a foreign server periodically.

 Most modern software vendors distribute routine updates to address bugs and security issues as a systematic part of product maintenance.
 Hackers can hijack an update through a suppliers’ network and either insert malware into the outgoing update or modify the update to gain control over the normal functionality.
 An example of such a threat was the NotPetya attack that occurred in 2017 when Russian hackers distributed malware through an accounting software popular in Ukraine.